BurnOutTrader/fund-forge/README.md

 ### Current Method To Run Test Strategy
 ***You cannot run the test strategy from the main fund forge directory**
+1. get the testing data (instructions below)
-1. cargo buid in the fund forge directory
+2. cargo buid in the fund forge directory
-2. navigate to ff_data_server directory and `cargo run`
+3. navigate to ff_data_server directory and `cargo run`
-3. navigate to test_strategy directory and `cargo run`
+4. navigate to test_strategy directory and `cargo run`

 The working directory must be the strategy directory, or the strategy will not find its resources' folder.
 [see](./test_strategy/README.md)